NannyML/nannyml/docs/how_it_works/estimation_of_standard_error.rst

 The process is described in detail in :ref:`How it works: Data Reconstruction with PCA Chunking<data-reconstruction-pca>`.
 Therefore the standard error of the mean formula can be used without any intermediate steps - to get standard error we just divide standard deviation of reconstruction error for each observation on the reference dataset with the square root of the size of the chunk of interest.

+For the sampling error we use +/- 3 standard error in similar fashion with the Performance Metrics.
+We want around 99% of cases where sampling variablity affects our result to be within the sampling error range we provide.

 Univariate Drift Detection